bcgov/sso-requests/app/cypress/e2e/README.md

 This directory contains Cypress test specs.

-To run the tests, run: `npx cypress run --browser "chrome"` from the root of the project (/testing).
-Or, you can run `npm run test`.
-This will run all of the tests in the `cypress/e2e` directory.
+To run the tests, run: `npx cypress open` from the root of the project (/app).
+This will open the cypress portal where you can select specs to run.
-To only run the smoke tests use: `npx cypress run --spec 'cypress/e2e/**/smoke-*-*.cy.ts' --browser chrome`.
-Or, you can run `npm run smoke`.
-This will run all of the smoke tests in the `cypress/e2e` directory.

-It is important to specify the correct browser when running your tests.
-If you do not specify a browser, Cypress will try to run in Electron, which is not supported by the application.
+## Organization

+The tests are split into the `ci` and `external` folder.
+External tests require the actual environment, e.g sandbox.loginproxy.gov.bc.ca, since they actually login with an external IDP as part of the flow.
+The ones in CI can be run against the docker compose instance.

+Each test has a localtest and smoketest flag, if smoketest is true it will run on each pull request to dev.
+Otherwise it will be part of the full test suite run only.
+If localtest is true it should be runnable against the compose instance, e.g. not require an actual idp login.

 ## User Accounts